NorthernMan54/homebridge-connex/README.md

 2 - Add support for multiple controllers on a single account 3 - Queue requests to dimplex connex
-4 - Have 'Auto' release hold on a zone, and resume schedule
+4 - Have 'Auto' release hold on a zone, and resume schedule 5 - Have temperature setting changes trigger a Poll

 ## Done